rust-lang/rust/src/doc/trpl/documentation.md

 }
 ```

-Here's the full algorithm rustdoc uses to postprocess examples:
+Here's the full algorithm rustdoc uses to preprocess examples:

 1. Any leading `#![foo]` attributes are left intact as crate attributes.
 2. Some common `allow` attributes are inserted, including